Breaking Down Disruptive Innovation in Businesses

 Here are the top disruptive models that succeed in helping companies address repressed customer needs, create new niches, and reframe an existing business structure.

-- Free Offers – a particularly confusing model for businesses, but it typically runs on collecting customer data, advertisements, and customized offers.
+- Free offers: This is a particularly confusing model for businesses, but it typically runs on collecting customer data, advertisements, and customized offers.
 Just look at Facebook and Google.

-- On-demand – provides immediate access to services and goods to people who need them in a quick period.
+- On-demand: This provides immediate access to services and goods to people who need them in a quick period.
 Examples are Uber, Upwork, and Amazon Prime.